-After giving further effect to (i) the sale of 1,260,870 shares of common stock in this offering at an assumed initial public offering price of \$6.25 per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us and (ii) the conversion of all outstanding shares of preferred stock into an aggregate of 1,988,301 shares of common stock upon closing of the offering, which includes the issuance of an aggregate of 17,936 additional shares of common stock upon the issuance and conversion of an additional 17,936 shares of Series D Preferred Stock issuable in connection with this offering as a result of the anti-dilution protection set forth in our Amended and Restated Certificate of Incorporation, as amended, based upon an assumed initial public offering price of \$6.25 per share, the midpoint of the range set forth on the cover page of this prospectus, our pro forma as adjusted net tangible book value at June 30, 2020 would have been \$5.1 million, or \$0.43 per share of common stock.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$0.57 per share to existing stockholders and immediate dilution of \$5.82 per share to new investors purchasing shares of common stock in this offering.
+After giving further effect to the sale of 470,085 shares of common stock in this offering at an assumed public offering price of \$46.80 per sharewhich was the last reported sale price of our common stock on The Nasdaq Capital Market on December 14, 2020, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value at September 30, 2020 would have been \$24.5 million, or \$1.97 per share of common stock.
+This represents an immediate increase in as adjusted net tangible book value of \$1.58 per share to existing stockholders and immediate dilution of \$44.83 per share to new investors purchasing shares of common stock in this offering.